 Providing a good venue in meeting a client helps in establishing a good impression and reputation.
 But what is the ideal one to casually meet a client in to catch up?
 A formal or an informal one?
 Perhaps, the best way to know is to be aware first, about the difference between a formal meeting and an informal one.

 A formal meeting has a set agenda and the minutes of the meeting had to be documented.
-Examples are board or conference meetings informal venues, special task forces, committees, and communities.
-The ones that attend it usually own have defined roles that follow a hierarchy and are more likely to be representing companies and organizations.
+Examples are board or conference meetings, informal venues, special task forces, committees, and communities.
+The ones that attend it usually have defined roles that follow a hierarchy and are more likely to be representing companies and organizations.
+Note, if your team or client is about to undergo a training session like an organizational development certification then you need to formalise the meeting in advance.

 On the other hand, informal meetings happen as it gets organized on a day-to-day basis.
 Brainstorming sessions and progress reporting fall into this kind.
 Informal meetings require an agenda.
 But mostly, to keep everyone focused.
 It keeps them on track so that they won’t get derailed from the purpose of the meeting.
 Minutes are not legally required but it’s always advisable.
 And if they were taken down, it’s just to know what was tackled as a pointer for the next meeting to take lead from.

-When it comes to informal meetings’ minutes, they are more lenient and do not require formal use of language and sequence.
+When it comes to informal meetings’ minutes, such as one-on-one coaching and mentoring information chats, they are more lenient and do not require formal use of language and sequence.
 No formal votes needed therefore, no need for structured decision-making.
 This is not a license for informal meetings to lose their structure altogether.
 They also most certainly aren’t free for all to attend.

 Now that we have clearly defined each, it’s safe to assume that it’s common that informal meetings will take place in an informal venue.
 But just in case you have to decide which is best for your casual client catch up, here are some factors you must consider in deciding which: